Pinoccio/docs/carlo.md

 #### Return values.

-a JSON object of the accout properties.
+A JSON object of the accout properties.

 ```js
 {